4 Mathematics for Engineering

 In mathematics, transformations are operations that map a set of points or coordinates defining a body or some equation(s) to another set of points or equations, altering the position, size, shape, or orientation of the initial values.
 Transformation operations are fundamental to a wide range of engineering applications.

-One type of transformation is a translation, as shown in the figure below in two-dimensional space, which shifts every point of a body defined in space by the same distance in a given direction.
+One type of transformation is a translation, as shown in the figure below for two-dimensional space, which shifts every point of a body defined in space by the same distance in a given direction.
 For example, translating a point P(x, y) = P(1, 2) by 3 units to the right and 4 units up, the new coordinates P' will be

 (71) \begin{equation*} P'(x', y') = (x + 3, y + 4) = (4, 6) \end{equation*}